 Paglionico also suggests using argan oil on the very ends of your hair to strengthen the cuticle from within and prevent breakage in the form of split ends.

 “Just remember, a little goes a long way,” she says.
-“Luckily this oil is not heavy so your hair will not look greasy.”
+“Luckily, this oil is not heavy, so your hair will not look greasy.”

 5. Tame frizz

-Those annoying flyaways that are terrible in the summer heat and just as pesky during the freezing cold winter?
+You know those annoying flyaways that are terrible in the summer heat and just as pesky during the freezing cold winter?
 Get rid of them with a few drops of argan oil.
 “Doing this before you blow dry will help fill the cuticle,” says Paglionico.
 Or keep this homemade conditioning anti-frizz spray for a quick spritz to fight frizz.

 6. Pre-shampoo conditioning treatment